BadgerSIO/library-management-system/README.md

 # Library Management System

 A robust TypeScript-based RESTful API for managing a library's book inventory and borrowing operations.
 Built with **Express**, **Mongoose**, and **MongoDB**, this application provides a scalable solution for librarians to manage books, track borrowing, and generate summaries, with strong error handling and validation.
+Here goes the live link to the server : https://library-management-system-one-omega.vercel.app/

 ## Features